Ok, it’s presumptuous of me to speak for Mr. Shaw – but, whatever.

 And here’s the secret: saying more won’t help more.

-In fact, when two parties think that communication has taken place when it hasn’t, the number of things said are inversely proportional to the degree of understanding.
+In fact, when you think that communication has taken place but it hasn’t, the more you keep talking, the bigger the misunderstanding will become.

 Put differently: if the other person doesn’t seem to get you, explaining harder will be counterproductive.